-The Stage 2 archaeological assessment was carried out on August 8th, 2020 in accordance with the Ministry of Heritage, Sport, Tourism, and Culture Industries' Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).

-Approximately 55% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Approximately 10% of the study area consists of manicured lawn, overgrown meadow, or woodlot and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Approximately 2% of the study area consisted of visual disturbance.
-These areas were not deemed to retain archaeological potential and were not assessed but were subjected to photographic documentation.
-Approximately 33% of the study area consisted of steeply sloped bank.
-These areas do not retain archaeological potential and were not assessed but subject to photographic documentation.
+The Stage 2 archaeological assessment was carried out in accordance with the Ministry of Heritage, Sport, Tourism, and Culture Industries' Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+Approximately 85% of the study area consists of manicured lawn, overgrown meadow, or woodlot and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+Approximately 5% of the study area consisted of steep slope.
+Approximately 10% of the study area consists of visual disturbance, including the residential structure and associated paved driveway.